appsquickly/typhoon/README.md

 Well. . . it's not necessarily Spring.
 Just my personal take on what Dependency Injection should look like in Objective-C. I guess that I could've called it ___'The Typhoon Framework'.___

 First of all, based on the above definition - you can do dependency injection without a container, if you want to.
-I think it helps to have one though.
-In Objective-C land, there have been a couple of dependency injection containers that follow in the footsteps of
-Google Guice.
-The authors have done a great job (Objection is especially good), but I wanted an approach that allows the following:
+It helps to have one though.
+In Objective-C land, there have been a couple of dependency injection containers that follow in the footsteps of Google Guice.
+The authors have done a great job (Objection is especially good), however I wanted an approach that allows the following:

 * Dependencies declared in any order.
 (The order that makes sense to humans).